 If you have had colorectal cancer earlier, you are more prone to develop new cancers in other areas of the colon and rectum even if the previous cancer was completely removed.
 The chances are greater if you had your first colorectal cancer at a younger age.

-- A personal history of inflammatory bowel disease (IBD): Having a history of ulcerative colitis or Crohn’s disease ( types of inflammatory bowel diseases) increases the risk of developing colorectal cancer.
-If you have IBD, you may need to start being screened regularlyfor colorectal cancer from a younger age.
+- A personal history of inflammatory bowel disease (IBD): Having a history of ulcerative colitis or Crohn’s disease ( types of inflammatory bowel diseases) increases your risk of developing colorectal cancer.
+If you have IBD, you may need to start being screened regularly for colorectal cancer from a younger age.

-- Family history of colorectal cancer: People with a history of colorectal cancer in a first-degree relative (parent, sibling, or child) are at increased risk.
-The risk is even higher if that relative developed cancer at an age younger than 45, or if more than one first-degree relative is affected.
+- Family history of colorectal cancer: If you have a history of colorectal cancer in a first-degree relative (parent, sibling, or child) you are at increased risk.
+The risk is even higher if that relative developed cancer at an age younger than 45, or if more than one first-degree relative was affected.

-- Race or ethnic background: being African American or Ashkenazi increases the risk.
+- Race or ethnic background: being of African American or Ashkenazi increases your risk.

 Risk factors you can change (Modifiable risk factors)

 - Obesity.
-People who are obese have an increased risk of colon cancer and an increased risk of dying of colon cancer.
+If you are obese you have an increased risk of colon cancer and an increased risk of developing colon cancer.

 - Smoking.
-People who have smokedcigarettes for a long time are more likely to develop and die from colorectal cancer.
+If you who have smoked cigarettes for a long time you are more likely to develop and die from colorectal cancer.

-- Type 2 diabetes: People with diabetes and insulin resistance may have an increased risk of colon cancer.
+- Type 2 diabetes: If you have diabetes and insulin resistance may have an increased risk of colon cancer.

 - Alcohol.
 Heavy use of alcohol may increase your risk of colon cancer

-- Certain types of diets: Diet rich in red meats and processed meats can increase risk for colorectal cancer.
+- Certain types of diets: Consumption of diet rich in red meats and processed meats can increase your risk for colorectal cancer.